LeoTsui/CS259D_Notes_HW/notes/BotFinder.md

     * Bots send similar traffic to C&C
     * Upload information to C&C in similar way
     * Timing patterns of communications with C&C
+* Run bot binaries in a controlled environment, learn patterns

 ## Goal and Contribution